 Keynote speaker Alasdair Anderson, Head of Platforms, Nordea, discussed how the bank is leveraging data governance and privacy investments to accelerate business intelligence.
 The global banking system has been investing in data management for decades, reacting to the regulatory push for greater control, quality and transparency.
 The focus for Nordea has been on turning this investment into a competitive advantage, working with, amongst others, Privitar and Waterline Data, to leverage the opportunities the big data revolution has provided.

 In order to comply with GDPR, organisations need to know their data.
-As Kaycee Lai, COO, Waterline Data said, “firstly data professionals need to discover, organise and curate the data, then can they expose the newly organised data for business professionals to use.”
+As Kaycee Lai, COO, Waterline Data said, “firstly data professionals need to discover, organise and curate the data, only then can they expose the newly organised data for business professionals to use.”

 Privitar CEO, Jason du Preez made the point that organisations are evolving from intuition-based decision making to become increasingly data-driven.
 He emphasised that these organisations will need to ensure their platforms include scalable controls to protect against privacy risk.
 Firstly as part of a layered defence strategy against data breach and abuse and secondly, to enable a frictionless data innovation process, enabling firms to safely and ethically capitalise on the value of Big Data.